neillturner/busser-ansiblespec/README.md

 ## <a name="Gemfile"></a> Gemfile

-To add additionl ruby gems create a Gemfile that in directory test/integration/default/ansiblespec
+To add additionl ruby gems create a Gemfile in directory test/integration/default/ansiblespec

 ```
 source 'https://rubygems.org'